spikeyarmaku/hassle/README.md

 **John Shutt's Kernel** - for uniting macros, special forms and functions
 **[Barry Jay's Tree Calculus](https://github.com/barry-jay-personal/tree-calculus)** - for its baked-in reflection capabilities
 **SICP chapter 4 footnote 33** - for the name of the language

+It is still work in progress.
+A lot of things need to be figured out before it can be used as a language.